ministryofjustice/hmpps-prison-visits-testing-helper-api/README.md

 For local envs -
 1. Get orchestration service and visit scheduler running locally.
-2. Get the hmpps-prison-visits-testing-helper-api running locally (might need to change port if port clashes with the orchestration service).
+2. Get hmpps-prison-visits-testing-helper-api running locally.
-3. Get the local queue name using the below command.
+3. Get local queue name using the below command.
 ```
 aws --endpoint-url=http://localhost:4566 sqs list-queues | grep sqs_hmpps_prison_visits_event_queue
 ```

 4. Update the hmpps.sqs.queues.prisonvisitsevents.queue.url value to match the above queue name (if not the same).
-5. Connect POSTMAN to your local hmpps-prison-visits-testing-helper-api and create an AuthToken using Client credentials
+5. Connect POSTMAN to your local hmpps-prison-visits-testing-helper-api and create an AuthToken using Client credentials (as described in Auth token retrieval section)
 6. Create requests using the below sample requests for each event type.

 For dev / staging env -
-1. Connect POSTMAN to your dev / staging hmpps-prison-visits-testing-helper-api and create an AuthToken using Client credentials
+1. Connect POSTMAN to your dev / staging hmpps-prison-visits-testing-helper-api and create an AuthToken using Client credentials (as described in Auth token retrieval section)
 2. Create requests using the below sample requests for each event type.

 #### Sample requests